Birkman Method vs. Enneagram: Unraveling the Pros and Cons

 Remember that each method has advantages and disadvantages; there’s no “right” or “wrong” way to use these tools.
 The important thing to remember is that they’re simply tools to help you discover and grow who you are, and the best way to use them is to improve your life.

-Career Upside can provide insights for individuals and companies on using The Birkman Method to optimize achievement.
+Career Upside can provide insights for individuals and companies on how to use The Birkman Method to optimize achievement.
 As your career coach, we help to identify and leverage your strengths while addressing areas for improvement.
 If you would like to learn more about our career coaching services, you can visit our career services page.